matuteiglesias/journal/content/Dev/2025-09-14_Enhanced_Digest_Management_and_Graph_Analysis.md

 - **Operational Design for L2 Channels**: Planned the operational design for managing L2 channels and their aggregation, including pseudocode for implementation.

 ### Achievements
-- Successfully updated the digest management workflow and data store.
+- Successfully updated the digest management [[workflow]] and data store.
-- Completed the graph analysis and optimization, producing several artifacts for inspection.
+- Completed the graph analysis and [[optimization]], producing several artifacts for inspection.
 - Developed an operational design for L2 channels and aggregation.

 ### Pending Tasks